 Proposed preferred drainage strategy option to provide collection of the 10 year ARI flowrate in underground drainage system conveyed to a pump station west of the railway line.
-The pump station would be surrounded by a levee built to 3m AHD to infrastructure, increased importing of water,
+The pump station would be surrounded by a levee built to 3m AHD to prevent backflow from ocean.